David Lightfoot (linguist)

-David William Lightfoot (born February 10, 1945) is an American linguist who served both as assistant director, of the National Science Foundation's Directorate for Social, Behavioral and Economic Sciences from 2005 to 2009, and as the President of the Linguistic Society of America from 2010 to 2011.
-As of 2024, he is Emeritus Professor of linguistics at Georgetown University.
-He is the founder of the Department of Linguistics at the University of Maryland.
-Lightfoot is a fellow of the American Association for the Advancement of Science (AAAS), and a fellow of the Linguistic Society of America (LSA).
-He is also a fellow of the American Council of Learned Societies.
+David William Lightfoot (born February 10, 1945) is an American linguist and academic.
+He is an Emeritus Professor of linguistics at Georgetown University.
+Lightfoot served as assistant director of the National Science Foundation's Directorate for Social, Behavioral and Economic Sciences from 2005 to 2009 and as President of the Linguistic Society of America (LSA) from 2010 to 2011.
+He founded the Department of Linguistics at the University of Maryland.
 Lightfoot has been a Guest Professor of linguistics at the Beijing Language and Culture University (BLCU) since 2016.
 (Note: He has also been a Visiting Professor in Salzburg (Austria), UCLA, Federal University, Rio de Janeiro (Brazil), the University of Geneva (Switzerland), and Federal University of Santa Catarina, Florianopolis (Brazil), among others and was invited to give the Insight Distinguished Public Lecture at Newcastle University (UK; 2016).)

-His research focuses on language acquisition, change, and evolution.

-Lightfoot has published widely in generative syntax and is best known for his theoretical stance that an accurate description of the basic principles of generative grammar requires an understanding of how they could be acquired, thus linking them to human biology and development.
-In the 1970s, he was one of the linguists who helped renew interest in diachronic syntax, the study of syntactic change over time, and the emergence of new syntactic phenomena.
-(Note: Syntactic phenomena refer to the patterns and behaviors in sentence structure, governed by a language's syntax rules.
-These include word order (like Subject-Verb-Object in English), agreement (where words match in features like number or gender), and movement (where elements shift positions, as in questions).
-Other phenomena involve ellipsis (omission of understood words), subordination and coordination (linking clauses), and binding (the relationship between pronouns and their antecedents).)

-More recently, Lightfoot argued that children are born to assign structures to their ambient language, yielding a view of language variation not based on parameters defined at Universal Grammar.
-This approach extends Minimalist thinking, by dispensing with parameters, evaluation metrics for the selection of grammars, and any independent parsing mechanism.
+Lightfoot is a Fellow of the American Association for the Advancement of Science (AAAS), the Linguistic Society of America, and the American Council of Learned Societies.
+Lightfoot works on generative syntax, language acquisition, and historical language change.
+He is known for arguing that describing the principles of grammar requires understanding how language is acquired, linking grammatical theory to human biology.
+He argued that children are born to assign structures to their ambient language.
+This yields a view of language variation not based on parameters defined at Universal Grammar.
+His approach extends Minimalist thinking (by dispensing with parameters) evaluation metrics for the selection of grammars, and any independent parsing mechanism.
 Instead, both external and internal languages play crucial, interacting roles, allowing an “open” Universal Grammar.

 Early life and education

 Lightfoot was born in Looe, Cornwall, UK but grew up in Plymouth.
 After receiving his B.A. in Classical Studies from King's College London in 1966, he worked for a year as Labor Relations manager at Ford Motor Company.
 He earned a Ph.D. in Linguistics from the University of Michigan in 1971.
-His doctoral thesis was titled "Natural Logic and the Moods of Classical Greek".
-Lightfoot worked under the supervision of Robin Lakoff.
+His doctoral thesis, supervised by Robin Lakoff, was titled Natural Logic and the Moods of Classical Greek.